Gifts of life insurance offer a way to benefit Messmer at a relatively low cost for the donor.

 Making the Charity a Beneficiary of Your Life Insurance Policy

-You may wish to make Messmer the beneficiary (or a contingent beneficiary) of a life insurance policy as a way to make a sizeable future gift.
+You may wish to make Messmer the beneficiary (or a contingent beneficiary) of a life insurance policy as a way to make a sizable future gift.
 You retain lifetime ownership of the policy, keeping the right to cash it in, borrow against it, and change the beneficiary.
 A gift of this nature is treated much like a bequest made through your will.
 Because you retain the ownership of your asset (the policy), you will not receive an income tax charitable deduction for this future gift or for your premium payments during your lifetime.
 The policy's proceeds will be included in your gross estate, and your estate can take an estate tax charitable deduction.

 Making a Gift of Your Policy